 Lorraine Williams is one of the great innovators among Navajo potters.
 Lorraine married George Williams in 1977.
 George is the son of Rose Williams, one of the best-known Navajo potters.
 Lorraine was adept at making beads and sand paintings, and she was a weaver.
-"But when I married George I saw pottery with new eyes."
+"But when I married George, I saw pottery with new eyes."
 Her new eyes led to Lorraine's beginning with clay about 1980.
 Ultimately, Lorraine would make the largest pots produced at Navajo today.
-She has created her own unique style of pottery, which is incised with traditional rug and Navajo designs, then painted and native fired.
-After the piece is fired it is covered in pine pitch, which is typical of all traditional Navajo pottery harkening back to when it was utilitarian.
-Lorraine has won numerous awards for her pottery and been featured in books such as "A Legacy of Generations".
+She has created her own unique pottery style incised with traditional rug and Navajo designs, then painted and native fired.
+After the piece is fired, it is covered in pine pitch, typical of all traditional Navajo pottery harkening back to when it was utilitarian.
+Lorraine has won numerous awards for her pottery and has been featured in books such as "A Legacy of Generations."